seescience/sees_facilities/doc/APS/13IDE_XRM.rst

 end-station.
 The mirrors are polished to be very flat so that they preserve the horizontal divergence of the source.

-Since X-ray mirrors have high reflectivity for X-ray eneergeis only up to some "critical energy" that depends on the denisty of the reflecting material, these mirrors have separate coatings of platinum and rhodium as well as bare silicon.
+Since X-ray mirrors have high reflectivity for X-ray energies only up to some "critical energy" that depends on the density of the reflecting material, these mirrors have separate coatings of platinum and rhodium as well as bare silicon.
 This ultimately limits the beamline to an upper energy limit of about 28 keV.